deliverists/emailcollect/clients/README.md

 | `yarn test-native`  | Run testing script for mobile app                       |
 | `yarn test-web`     | Run testing script for web app                          |
 | `yarn test`         | Run both testing scripts                                |

+## Todo:

+ * Get testing working!
+ * Get eslint rules working!
+ * Get packages updated and on 1 lock file (yarn pref)
+ * build aws amplify based login
+ * build the basic scenarios - i.e.:

+     1. customer signing up and registering a website (and this updating the whitelist)
+     2. customer being able to view the signups (up to 100 emails)
+     3. customer paying for premium access and being able to view all the signups